 The scenario for discovering water damage is usually the same but with varying differences.
-Someone stumbles upon the water damage unexpectedly when they open a door, go down a staircase, step in a puddle, see it on the floor or hear it dripping.
-With the discovery there are immediate questions that are addressed and the most common is, 'does homeowners insurance cover water damage?'
+Someone stumbles upon the water damage scene unexpectedly when they open a door, go down a staircase, step in a puddle, see it on the floor or hear it dripping.
+With the discovery there are immediate questions that arise, the most common is, “does homeowners insurance cover water damage?”

 If your insurance company covers the expenses of repairing your home it is because you have purchased an adequate policy that covers certain types of water damage.
 This will be the silver lining to your water damage nightmare and with someone else footing the bill for getting your life back on track, you will not be in debt beyond your deductible.

 Whether your home has been flooded by hammering rain or a plumbing issue like a sewer backup or broken water pipe, contacting your insurance company sooner than later is advisable.
 This should be your second call as we stated earlier a reputable water restoration company should be contacted first to inspect the damages and help you with explaining your damages to your insurance company.

 Making The 1st Call To Insurance Company For Water Damage ClaimOften when you make that first phone call to your insurance carrier to open a claim, a trained individual on the other end will ask specified questions.
 Your answers will determine if you are covered for water damage or not.
 This is why it is important to talk first to a flood restoration company that can help you make a compelling case for entitled coverage.

 When you call have your policy number ready along with the answer to these questions.
 When did you discover the water damage?
 Knowing the date of loss is important, however if you have been away for several days you may only need to give the day of departure.
 Where did the water come from that created the water damage?
 Knowing the source of where the water came from is going to be essential to determine coverage.